fastify/avvio/README.md

 Registers a new callback that will be fired once then `close` api is called.

-The callback changes basing on the parameters you give:
+The callback changes based on the parameters you give:
 1. If one parameter is given to the callback, that parameter will be the `context`.
 2. If zero or one parameter is given, the callback may return a promise
-3. If two parameters are given to the callback, the first will be the top level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, the second will be the `done` callback.
+3. If two parameters are given to the callback, the first will be the top-level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, the second will be the `done` callback.

 ```js
 const server = {}